thatsafy/palmtree_python/README.md

     * if input < 4 error message
     * otherwise send 4 digit input to raspi and over to SQL as login data
 * Flash detection
-  * leds turn on/off depending light level
-  * when light level over threshold (camera flash) all leds turn on
+  * when light level over threshold (camera flash) leds turn on
   * motor turning when flash detected
-    * not perfect, turns without flash at times
+    * needs some calibration, turns by itself at times
-* Integration
+* Integration of functionality
   * Work in progress
   * flash and motor integrated to the main functionality
     * Working, LCD has temp, brigthness and keyboard input